jan-brabec/microimaging_histology_DIB/README.md

 10. Create a mask around H&E imageby running *draw_HE_mask* in folder **Step_3_Coreg_HE_fine**.
 11. Apply H&E mask to all coregistered images by *d_apply_HE_mask*.
 This will replace HE.mat files in the **Step_3_Coreg_HE_fine** with the same H&E but masked.
 This will also store downsampled H&E masks.
 For quantification analyses, it is useful to combine ROI around MR images with downsampled HE mask.
 This will make sure that only tumor regions are selected for the analysis.

-### Step 4: Landmark-based rigid coregistration of VEGF to H&E images
+### Step 4: Landmark-based rigid coregistration of EVG to H&E images
-12. Define landmarks on the H&E and VEGF maps by running script *a_Define_landmarks* in the folder **Step_5_Coreg_VEGF_to_HE**.
+12. Define landmarks on the H&E and EVG maps by running script *a_Define_landmarks* in the folder **Step_5_Coreg_EVG_to_HE**.
 The interface is the same as in the previous step but does not interpolate to obtain the deformable grid or register.
 Define landmarks and click 's' to save them.
-13. Coregister the VEGF-stained histology to H&E-stained histology by running the script *b_Coregister_VEGF_to_HE*.
+13. Coregister the EVG-stained histology to H&E-stained histology by running the script *b_Coregister_EVG_to_HE*.
 14. Investigate the quality of coregistration by running script *c_Validate_coregistration* and repeat defining newer landmarks if necessary.

 ### Step 5: View data
 15. View the data by running the script *view_data* in the folder **Step_5_View_data**.
 Within this folder, you may also directly use the function

 ```
-view_HE_VEGF_MR(sample)
+view_HE_EVG_MR(sample)
 ```